python/mypy/docs/source/error_code_list2.rst

 ----------------------------------------------------------------------------------

 If you use ``--disallow-any-unimported``, mypy generates an error if a component of a type becomes ``Any`` because mypy couldn't resolve an import.
+These "stealth" ``Any`` types can be surprising and accidentally cause imprecise type checking.

-In this example, we assume that mypy can't find module ``animals``, which means that ``Cat`` falls back to ``Any`` in a type annotation:
+In this example, we assume that mypy can't find the module ``animals``, which means that ``Cat`` falls back to ``Any`` in a type annotation:

 .. code-block:: python